 YAVANIKA: VEILED PERSPECTIVES

-About the Exhbit: The Yavanika exhibit is paired with a performance of the same name by Arpan, a performing arts organization that is dedicated to the promotion of the Classical & Folk traditions of India.
+About the Exhibit: The Yavanika exhibit is paired with a performance of the same name by Arpan, a performing arts organization that is dedicated to the promotion of the Classical & Folk traditions of India.
 Yavanika is a contemporary dance work about human perspectives, conveyed through the story of two women.
 “Two women.
 Two lives.
 Two perspectives molding into a world view created by society, friends, family.
 Two women navigating the maze of life.
 Colored glasses or self-drawn veils?
 Veil of choice or veil imposed?
 Life’s challenges explored through live, vibrant, pulsating maze.”
 Visit Yavanika's page to learn more about the project's concept, synopsis, and the main characters.
-Visit the event page for Arpan's Yavanika Performance at KPC March 22nd at 8pm.

 About the Artist: Shahana Dattagupta uses brush and color to tell stories, move energy and inspire herself and the world.
 She also uses writing, music and theater to do the same things.
 She coaches creativity in individuals, groups and organizations with the knowing that creativity is the physical expression of our original nature of Love.